ABorgna/site/slides/20220628-QPL/slides.md

 ???
 **[Dependent types]**

-- Proto-Quipper-D supports dependent types.
+- As I mentioned, in Proto-Quipper-D we have dependent types.
-- This means that we can have types that depends on values.
+- This means that we can write programs where the types depend on the value of some parameter.
-- For example, we can have a function that operates with vectors of qubits with a parametric size.

 **[CNOTs]**
-- Here we have a function that takes a list of n "control" qubits and a target, and applies the two-qubit CNOT operation once per element of the list.
+- For example, here we have a function that receives a target qubit and a list of `n` "control" qubits, for any non-negative `n`.
+- it then applies the two-qubit CNOT operation, using as controls each one of the elements of the list.

 **[Instantiation]**
-- If we want to show this as a circuit, we must first instantiate the n parameter to a concrete value.
+- If we want to generate a circuit from this program, we must first instantiate the n parameter to a concrete value.
+- For example we may pick `n=3`, and just then we can produce this circuit here,
-- Here we see that for `n=3` we produce the desired circuit, with list and extra qubit as inputs and the application of a CNOT operation using each element of the list.
+- where we see that we have the list of 3 qubits and the target as inputs, and we do a CNOT operation using each element of the list.

+**[cue ZX]**
+- You may wonder then, if there is some **low-level** intermediate representation between the programs and the circuits
+- which is able to encode the parametricity in a compact manner.

 ---